 A common problem in old houses is a build up of paint layers that obscures the fine detail of carved timber or plaster mouldings.
 Another issue is where inappropriate coatings have been applied to walls, such as cement render.
 These modern coatings can trap moisture in brick or stonework, moisture that traditionally would have evaporated through the original porous construction materials, and may provide an unsound base for a new finish.

-Left-right: It is important to regularly maintain paintwork; Limewash and lime render finishes suit older buildings, such as this church, that need to ‘breathe’
+Limewash and lime render finishes suit older buildings, such as Sonja Bergin's thatch cottage, that need to ‘breathe’

 There are many methods of removing coatings but there is no magic formula and removal may not always be in the best interests of the building.
 Using a harsh or inappropriate method can cause irreversible physical damage to surfaces – most methods are labour intensive and require considerable patience.
 Every case must be considered separately and the gentlest method should always be considered first.
 Contact SPAB’s free technical helpline for specialist advice (Monday to Thursday, 9.30am- 12.30pm; 020 7456 0916).
 Do any tests on a small inconspicuous area first and, if in doubt, stop.

 If surfaces are historically valuable, always seek professional guidance.
 Chemicals and water used for cleaning can soak into the fabric of a building, bringing salts to the surface and causing long term damage and erosion.
 When using scrapers take care not to dig into the underlying surface.
 Wooden or plastic spatulas and nylon bristle brushes are often preferable to coarser tools.